David R. Meldrum, MD

 Here is a perfect example of being in the right place at the right time with the right light.
 We were sitting having an early dinner in southern Chile in Puerto Varas, looking across the lake at Osorno Volcano.
 It was crystal clear, which is unusual, there was a light wind creating a uniform ripple on the water without a single boat or gust of wind to disturb it, and the sun was setting behind us.
 I looked out, grabbed my camera and ran out to take this picture.
 The pink glow only lasted for a few minutes and this incredible photograph captured a moment that might never occur again.

 Sometimes being in the right place at the right time takes real planning.
 Photographers have spent hours waiting for the right moment.
 To capture these red-eyed green tree frogs was very special.
 We spotted them during a nighttime trek through the rainforest on the Oso Peninsula in the southwest corner of Costa Rica, but it was raining so heavily I couldn’t take out my camera.
 We persuaded the guide to take us to the same spot the next night where I captured this picture.
 The male is smaller and is stimulating her to ovulate.
 He then inseminates the eggs outside of the body and the eggs drop into the water to grow into embryos (tadpoles).
 If this sounds like what we do every day with IVF, it is.
-I admit they look a bit peeved at being interrupted in the act, but now this picture can be enjoyed by anyone passing by my office.
+I admit they look a bit peeved at being interrupted in the act.

 Another photo had special meaning for my work and publications (warning, it’s X-rated).
 This picture is of the Egyptian fertility god.
 Perhaps the ancient Egyptians recognized the link between fertility and erectile function (other than the obvious).
 I took this picture in the Valley of the Kings on the Nile after giving a lecture in Cairo where I was the guest of honor at a conference on Fertility.
 Note the absence of any potbelly, which is more common in sedentary men and interferes with nitric oxide production.
 See “Lifestyle and fertility” where I have discussed the effects of poor lifestyle habits on both erectile function and male fertility.